 - 1/2 cup of white vinegar

-- 10-15 drops of Germ Destroyer essential oil – kid safe version (optional*)
+- Optional*: 10-15 drops of Germ Destroyer essential oil or Clear the Air or Nature’s Shield.

-*I don’t use Germ Destroyer use every time I clean their toys.
+*I don’t add the essential oils every time I clean their toys.
 I only use it if someone in our home was sick or we if had a friend over that was sick.
-This essential oil is great for killing germs so it’s perfect for occasions like that.
+This essential oil is great for fighting against germs so it’s perfect for occasions like that.